What Founders Get Wrong When Hiring Salespeople

 When you hire your first salesperson, you are not simply filling a role.
 You are creating the foundation of your revenue engine.
 Training is not optional.
 It is the highest return on investment decision you can make.

-• building a clear and repeatable sales process
+• A clear and repeatable sales process built before you hire, not after

 Final Thought